How Long Does a Divorce Take?

 A traditional divorce where you file the paperwork yourself via post is likely to take longer compared to filing it online; for many reasons.

 Firstly, there won’t be such prolonged delays between certain stages of the divorce process due to the information being available online for court staff to review.

 Also, as there is no postage to deal with your case won’t be held up by postage delays.
 “Snail Mail” over the course of the divorce proceedings can take several weeks!

-Together with how long a divorce is likely to take the cost is usually one of the main factors for you to consider.
-Find out how much a divorce will cost.
+Together with how long a divorce is likely to take the cost of divorce is usually one of the other main factors for you to consider.

 Are you ready to start your divorce application online?
 Find out How To Start Your Divorce Online Without Hiring Solicitors

 Use our simple qualification tool to see which service is the most suitable for you.
 Answer a few simple questions to be matched with the perfect service.
 We can help you divorce from just £59.